 3. Performs the relevant postings to appropriate GL accounts and cost centers.

-10. What is the account types in SAP FI?
+10. What are the account types in SAP FI?

-Answer:- Posting Keys in SAP FI is used to determine Account types (A, D, K, M, and S) and also the type of posting.
+Answer:- Posting Keys in SAP FI are used to determine Account types (A, D, K, M, and S) and also the type of posting.